org-emotion-researcher/DeepFace-Demonstration/README.md

   ```bash
   python main.py analysis
   ```
-- This has been done for the visualised_example_analysis.mp4 to have the most fine-grained analysis possible where the emotion of every single frame of the videos in the videos_to_analyse folder are analysed.
+- This has been done for the visualised_example_analysis.mp4 to have the most fine-grained analysis possible where the emotion of every single frame of the videos in the `videos for AFEA demonstration` folder are analysed.

 #### Output of the Analysis:
 - One **CSV file** per video containing the analysis results.